MarkWattsBoomi/SearchFilterTable---NG/README.md

 It just tells the table to show the buttoon and allows setting the icon & position etc.

-If defined a new "Import Rows button appears.
+If defined a new button appears.

 On click will show a local file picker.

-Pick a CSV and the rows will be tuned into object dats items with the properties named per first row column names.
+Pick a CSV and the rows will be turned into object data items with the properties named per first row column names.

-These items will be added to the datasource, checking them adds them to the state.
+These items will be added to the datasource, checking them adds them to the state if multi-select else they are auto selected.

+## exportCSVSampleOutcome
+String.

+The name of an outcome to signify that an export of the table's display columns as a CSV template is enabled.

+This outcome will never be actually triggered.

+It just tells the table to show the buttoon and allows setting the icon & position etc.

+If defined a new button appears.

+On click generate a CSV file from the tables display columns developerNames and push it to the client.

 ## Styling